 - Unit count seems inconsistent (short bottles or irregular fills)

-If you’re building or improving a gummy line, counterfeit resistance shouldn’t be a last-minute add-on.
-It should be part of the packaging design, documentation strategy, and quality release workflow.
+If you’re building or improving a gummy line, don’t treat counterfeit resistance as a last-minute add-on.
+Make it part of your packaging design, documentation strategy, and quality release workflow.

 - Use unit-level identity where possible to strengthen verification beyond a shared lot number